rsapkf/www/src/writing/blog/current-note-taking-setup.md/index.md

   I am learning an advanced LaTeX and a cool vim + [UltiSnips](https://github.com/sirver/UltiSnips) + LaTeX + [Inskcape](https://gitlab.com/inkscape/inkscape) workflow for Mathematics notes from [Gilles Castel](https://castel.dev/post/lecture-notes-1/) for future use.

-  I manage highly sensitive information like Recovery codes, Paper keys, API keys, etc with a password manager.
+  I manage highly sensitive information like recovery codes, paper keys, API keys, etc with a password manager.
 I recommend [Bitwarden](https://github.com/bitwarden) or [KeePassXC](https://keepassxc.org/).

 The other kinds of notes (well, these are what I consider to be notes) are my dotfiles and this blog.
 I try to document everything on my config files so I can understand what each line of configuration is doing.
 I store these on [GitHub](https://github.com/rsapkf/dotfiles) and use a [technique](https://news.ycombinator.com/item?id=11071754) I learned from HN to manage my config files.